prof-groff/deep-learning/DL_RESOURCES.md

 http://notebooks.azure.com

 Microsoft's Azure service also allows user to create cloud compute instances.
 But, Azure also offers free online Jupyter Notebooks.
-This is a great service but has been somewhat resource contrained in the past.
+This is a great service but has been somewhat resource constrained in the past.

 ## Keras Examples

 https://github.com/keras-team/keras/tree/master/examples

-Python scripts showing examples of various deep learning models inplemented in Keras including vision models, text models, and generative models.
+Python scripts showing examples of various deep learning models implemented in Keras including vision models, text models, and generative models.

 ## Online Learning Resources